SumitSingh69/Job-portal/server/README.md

 Welcome to the JobConnect API documentation.
 This guide provides comprehensive information about our backend services that power the JobConnect platform.
 The API is designed to be intuitive, well-structured, and scalable to support the needs of our recruitment platform.

 ## Recent Updates (March 14, 2023)
+- Ongoing development and improvements to the JobConnect API.
+- Added a new `/welcome` endpoint that returns a JSON response with a welcome message.
+- Implemented logging functionality to capture request metadata, enhancing monitoring and debugging capabilities.

 ### Controller Updates
-- Enhanced `job.controller.js` with improved error handling and validation
+- Enhanced `job.controller.js` with improved error handling and validation.
-- Added `job-seeker.controller.js` for managing job seeker specific operations
+- Added `job-seeker.controller.js` for managing job seeker specific operations.
-- Optimized database queries for better performance
+- Optimized database queries for better performance.
+- Updated user authentication routes in `user.routes.js` for improved security.
+- Updated dependencies in `package.json` for better performance and security.

 ### Model Updates
-- Updated `jobs.Model.js` with improved schema structure
+- Updated `jobs.Model.js` with improved schema structure.
-- Added proper indexing for faster job search operations
+- Added proper indexing for faster job search operations.
-- Enhanced relationship between jobs and companies
+- Enhanced relationship between jobs and companies.

 ## Quick Start Guide